ghc-proposals/ghc-proposals/proposals/0521-succinct-associated-type-instances.md

 - `-Wnamed-associated-type-instance-variables` that warns when you don't use `_` in associated type instances.

 The first one will be part of `-Wcompat` (and part of `-Wall` in the future).
-The second one will only be part of `-Weverything`, since it should be opt-in, not opt-out.
+The second one will not be part of `-Wcompat`, nor `-Wall`, since it should be opt-in, not opt-out.

 ## Examples